Syntropysoft/sintrojs/README.md

 > **FastAPI for Node.js, with Trust Engineering built-in**
 > The only framework that makes writing high-quality tests as easy as creating endpoints.

+## ⚠️ ALPHA VERSION - PROOF OF CONCEPT

+**🚨 IMPORTANT: This is an ALPHA version and proof of concept.
+Do not use in production!**

+- ✅ **Core functionality works** - Basic API creation, validation, and testing
+- ⚠️ **API may change** - Breaking changes expected in future versions
+- ⚠️ **Not production-ready** - Missing features, optimizations, and stability improvements
+- 🔬 **Experimental** - Testing new patterns and approaches to API development

+**Current Status:** Early development phase - feedback and contributions welcome!

+---

 [![npm version](https://img.shields.io/npm/v/tinyapi.svg)](https://www.npmjs.com/package/tinyapi)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.x-blue.svg)](https://www.typescriptlang.org/)